 As a cataract develops, patients often notice a decrease in vision at distance, trouble following a golf ball, difficulty reading in dim light, and reduced ability to drive; especially when oncoming headlights at night create glare and/or “starbursts” in their vision.

-When a cataract is suspected, the staff and surgeons at Cornea and Cataract Consultants of Nashville will use the latest precise diagnostic tools and exam techniques to ensure the decrease in vision is related to a cataract and not to another ocular problem.
+When a cataract is suspected, the staff and surgeons at Cornea and Cataract Consultants will use the latest precise diagnostic tools and exam techniques to ensure the decrease in vision is related to a cataract and not to another ocular problem.
 Once a cataract is identified a comprehensive conversation covering the cataract diagnosis, treatment options and follow-up will be undertaken.

 At times when a mild to moderate cataract is found, a change in glasses or contacts can be used to adequately correct vision without the need for surgery.
 Eventually, however, surgery is usually required to remove the cataract and clear the vision.